rmccoy4145/CharChat/README.md

 # CharChat

-CharChat is an application written in Java that uses a client-server architecture to allow users to chat with each other.
-The server is able to handle multiple clients at once and the clients are able to send messages to the server which are then broadcast to all other clients.
-The server also keeps track of the clients that are currently connected.
+CharChat is an application written in Java that uses a client-server architecture to allow users to chat with each other.The server is able to handle multiple clients at once and the clients are able to send messages to the server which are then broadcast to all other clients.
+Each client that connects to the server is assigned a unique ID, the server also keeps track of the clients connection status.

 ## Purpose